 Federal regulations require that the Program in Physical Therapy establish, publish and apply standards of satisfactory progress for financial aid eligibility.
+Students receiving federal financial aid must meet the same criteria for matriculation and graduation as all other students enrolled in the Doctor of Physical Therapy program.
 These standards are: